sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/Q_25_SingleGatesQuiz/Quiz01.md

 **Description**

-a) Here one input is 0 in binary and another is 1 (5V is 1 in binary) in binary.
-So the output of NOR gate is 0 in binary.
-NOR gate is just reverse of OR gate.

-b) Here one input is 0 in binary and another is 1 (5V is 1 in binary) in binary.
-So the output of NOR gate is 0 in binary.
-NOR gate is just reverse of OR gate.

-c) Here one input is 0 in binary and another is 1 (5V is 1 in binary) in binary.
-So the output of NOR gate is 0 in binary.
-NOR gate is just reverse of OR gate.

-d) Here one input is 0 in binary and another is 1 (5V is 1 in binary) in binary.
+Here one input is 0 in binary and another is 1 (5V is 1 in binary) in binary.
 So the output of NOR gate is 0 in binary.
 NOR gate is just reverse of OR gate.

 ---
 ---